LONDON MARKETS: FTSE 100 Gives Up Ground; Unilever Falls After Hurricanes Hurt Sales

 Continue Reading Below

-U.K. stocks lost ground Thursday, staying in the red after a report on British retail sales fell short of expectations, while shares of consumer products heavyweight Unilever PLC slumped after its earnings report.
+U.K. stocks finished lower Thursday, stuck in the red after British retail sales data fell short of expectations, while shares of Unilever PLC dropped by the most in nine months following the consumer products heavyweight's earnings report.

-The FTSE 100 index lost 0.4% to 7,512.69, led by a drop in consumer goods and services shares, as well as in basic materials stocks.
-The index dipped to an intraday low alongside a fall in U.S. stock futures (http://www.marketwatch.com/story/us-stock-futures-tumble-with-ebay-apple-other-tech-stocks-taking-a-hit-in-premarket-2017-10-19) and after Hong Kong's Hang Seng Index dropped nearly 2%.

-Hurricanes blamed: Unilever (ULVR.LN) was among Thursday's decliners.
-Shares fell 4.1% after the company behind brands including Ben & Jerry's and Dove reported weaker revenue growth of 2.6% in the third quarter.
+Hurricanes blamed: Unilever shares (ULVR.LN) tumbled 5.5%, the worst loss since Feb.
+20, according to FactSet data, after the company behind brands including Ben & Jerry's and Dove reported revenue growth of 2.6% in the third quarter.
 Analysts had been looking for growth of 3.9%.

 Sales growth was hurt by poor weather in Europe and natural disasters in the Americas, the consumer products company said.